mangguoaidami/Lionel-Blog/README.md

 # Lionel Blog Framework based on Angular 2, Bootstrap 4 and Typescript

-The simple of blog, just get up and running with Angular 2.
+The simple of blog with Angular 2.🔥 🔥 🔥 🔥

 ### main view